apigee/registry/README.md

 [google/cloud/apigee/registry/v1alpha1](google/cloud/apigee/registry/v1alpha1).
 It closely follows the Google API Design Guidelines at [aip.dev](https://aip.dev) and presents a developer experience consistent with production Google APIs.
-Following [AIP-181](https://google.aip.dev/181), we set its stability level as "alpha", but seek to make this a stable base for API governance applications.
-Please let us know if you plan to build on it.
+Following [AIP-181](https://google.aip.dev/181), we set its stability level as "alpha", but seek to make this a stable base for API lifecycle applications.
+Please tell us about your experience if you use it.

 ## This Implementation